kjmerf/hello_datamuse/README.md

 # hello_datamuse
-Query Datamuse.
 This repo can be used to query the Datamuse API: http://www.datamuse.com/api/

 I made it find words for the game codenames: